NCERT Solutions Class 8 Geography Chapter 3 – Mineral and Power Resources

 Answer: Salt, petroleum and gold are the common minerals that are used by humans on a regular basis.

 (ii) What is an ore?
 Where are the ores of metallic minerals generally located?

-(iv) Which sources of energy would you suggest for (a) rural areas (b) coastal areas (c) Arid regions?
+(iv) Which sources of energy would you suggest for (a) rural areas, (b) coastal areas, and (c) Arid regions?

-(C) In arid areas, geothermal powers and solar energy are the most suitable sources of energy to be used.
+(C) In arid areas, geothermal power and solar energy are the most suitable sources of energy to be used.

 (v) Give five ways in which you can save energy at home.